mandrew/hardyakka/README.md

 ## Installation instructions ##
  * [Install SilverStripe](http://silverstripe.org/download)
+ * Either manual install: Run `git clone git@github.com:mandrew/hardyakka.git` in the `/themes` folder Or install by Composer: Run `composer require mandrew/hardyakka` and the theme will be installed
- * Add the following Boilerplate files into the SilverStripe installation folder
+ * base-files.zip contains the following files from HTML5 boilerplate
+	* apple-touch-icon.png
-	* Apple touch icons
+	* browserconfig.xml
-	* favicon.ico
+	* crossdomain.xml
 	* humans.txt
 	* robots.txt

- * Run git clone git@github.com:mandrew/hardyakka.git in the /themes folder
+	* tile-wide.png
+	* tile.png
+	Unzip and transfer these Boilerplate files (if needed) into the main SilverStripe installation folder
- * Update the /mysite/_config.php file to point to the 'hardyakka' theme
+ * Update the /mysite/_config/config.yml file to point to the 'hardyakka' theme e.g.

-SSViewer::set_theme('hardyakka');
+SSViewer:
+  theme: 'hardyakka'

 **Note:** if you are going to use the style.css file then keep the blank layout.css file so the cms/layout.css styles aren't inherited into your template on a fresh install or instead rename the style.css file to layout.css so as to not cause these conflicts

  * Start building your website